Wei-BioMath/bivalency/README.md

-# bivalency
+# Mathematical modeling of histone modifications reveals the formation mechanism and function of bivalent chromatin

-run run_ODE.m to obtain steady-state solutions and phase plane for the deterministic model
+Run run_ODE.m to obtain steady-state solutions and phase plane for the deterministic model

-run run_SSA.m to perform stochastic simulation algorithm (SSA) and obtain the stochastic trajectory
+Run run_SSA.m to perform stochastic simulation algorithm (SSA) and obtain the stochastic trajectory